vv1ck/Scanner-web/README.md

 Tool function:
 -
--Extract links from the website
+- Extract links from the website
--Information about the domain and website
--Check out website ports
 -
 By JOKER / https://t.me/vv1ck
 -